rcmelendez/xmrig-docker/README.md

 # xmrig-docker
-A Monero (XMR) miner packaged in a lightweight Docker image, ready to be deployed in a Kubernetes cluster.
+A Monero (XMR) miner packaged in a lightweight Docker image that you can easily deploy in a Kubernetes cluster.

 ## What is XMRig?